 MaterialsYou will need to bring your own pens and writing materials and will be provided with worksheets during class.
 You will also have access to a range of facilities and services to assist with individual learning and wellbeing while at Melbourne Polytechnic

-Pathways to further studyYou can pathway into Certificate III in EAL (Access) for further language training or vocational training with the support of language development and relevant knowledge to support employability skills.
+Pathways to further studyYou can pathway into Certificate III in EAL (Access) or Certificate II in EAL (Employment) for further language training

 Units Of Study